9th July – 2nd September 2018

 Flo Gordon graduated from Duncan of Jordanstone College of Art and Design in 2013 with a 1st Class BAHons in Art and Media.
 Since then she has produced work in ‘The Number Shop Studios and Gallery‘, Edinburgh, which she has also helped to run.
 Her most notable recent exhibitions include ‘REFRACTION’, 24hourwindow for Glasgow International Festival 2018 and ‘MELON, SLICE 2’, The Number Shop Studios and Gallery for Edinburgh Art Festival 2017.
 Her work inherently tackles suppression with attempts to goad through her indulgent, autobiographical and self-reflective expressions.

 She has made a wall mounted ‘foam mosaic’ that is a bombardment of colour and texture.
 It is made to have the effect of being welcoming and soft whilst also being visually challenging.
 It is to be a celebration of sight and has a bit of text along the bottom that will serve as a kind of cliche (one that centres around appreciating your senses/ the present).
 She intends for the piece to highlight the importance of cliches and how humbling an experience it can be when enlightened to their root purposes.
 She has also made a spontaneous/ stream of consciousness vinyl piece on the windows in the corridor, creating coloured shadows for different times of day for people to revisit.
 This is also a piece made to celebrate the transience of the present.
-A smallish blobby sculpture on the gallery floor is to visually represent the struggle to compartmentalize/ make sense of complex, abstract thoughts.

 Laura McGlinchey graduated from Gray’s School of Art in 2013 with First Class BA Hons Degree in Fine Art Painting.
 Presenting work in RSA New Contemporaries 2014 she was awarded the Maclaine Watters Medal, RSA Art Prize and selected to exhibit at New Scottish Artists, Fleming Collection, Mayfair London.
 Laura co-founded Artist collective, VAU, who have set up and maintain studios in Glasgow and facilitate artist talks and events across Scotland.
 Returning to Gray’s Painting Department in 2015, Laura began a year long residency ending with her first Solo exhibition, ‘Walking Towards the Mountain’.
 Currently based in Glasgow Laura has continued to exhibit across Scotland and is preparing to begin a Masters in Painting at Glasgow School of Art.